Hesperoyucca

 Hesperoyucca is a small genus of two recognized species of flowering plants closely related to, and recently split from, Yucca, which is in the century plant subfamily within the asparagus family.

 Description

 Hesperoyucca is distinct from Yucca in having loculicidally dehiscent fruit and a scape more than 2.5 cm diameter with reflexed (not erect) bracts.
 The stigma is capitate, whereas those of Yucca split into three reflexed lobes.
 The glutinous pollen is released in a sticky mass; that of Yucca species is released as single grains.
-Hesperoyucca is also distinct in DNA analysis.
 The genus is native to Mexico and the southwestern United States.